JoseDLC5/WebGL-Train-Station/README.md

 python -m http.server [PORT NUMBER]

-in the VS-Code terminal in the root folder of the project
+in the VS-Code terminal in the root folder of the project.

 The project will then be accessable through a browser at http://localhost:[PORT NUMBER]/final/scene.html